whitesoul07/Computer-Networking/README.md

 4 ***Switch***
 -> Switch do the same work of HUB  but in more   filter and forwarding way.

+-> It use an application integrated circuit(ASIC) chip.

 -> when a packet is deliver to switch it checks the address and many more things and transfer the packet to the right device.(Packet Switching Technique)

 -> Switch sends data in Frames.